sachit3022/sachit3022.github.io/_pages/about.md

 I also care about the impact of ML and have worked on practical problems such as [how to train with large-scale multi-modal data with imbalance](https://sachit3022.github.io/files/Large%20scale%20predictive%20data.pdf).
 Also in [P-GPT](https://sachit3022.github.io/files/p_GPT.pdf), I strive to find the efficient configuration for training across multiple servers.

 ## 💀 Projects that did not materialize
-I used to work on **Adversarial Machine Learning**.
+I used to work on Adversarial Machine Learning.
 I'm no longer interested in this area, although the optimization techniques are useful; it's always a catch-up game.
 However, I have written a blog post on [How to solve an Adversarial Optimization Problem?](https://sachit3022.github.io/other-blog/posts/adv_opt/).
-Also, **Machine Unlearning**: This involves removing training data from the model.
+Also, Machine Unlearning: This involves removing training data from the model.
 I'm no longer interested in unlearning as I struggle to understand a metric to quantify it.
 However, we participated in the [NeurIPS 2023 challenge on Machine Unlearning](https://sachit3022.github.io/files/Unlearning.pdf)

 ## ☕  Apart from Research